rcsb/mmtf/spec.md

 *Type*: [Binary](#types) data that decodes into an array of 4-character strings.

-*Description*: List of chain IDs.
+*Description*: Array of chain IDs.
 For storing data from mmCIF files the `chainIdList` field should contain the value from the `label_asym_id` mmCIF data item and the `chainNameList` the `auth_asym_id` mmCIF data item.
 In PDB files there is only a single name/identifier for chains that corresponds to the `auth_asym_id` item.
 When there is only a single chain identifier available it must be stored in the `chainIdList` field.

 *Note*: The character strings must be left aligned and unused characters must be represented by 0 bytes.